alttpo/rex/rexlang.md

 All values in program memory use little endian byte order.

-## Stack
+## Stacks
+There are two stacks: the data stack and the call stack.

+The data stack tracks pure values for computation as well as arguments pushed to a function call.

+The call stack tracks the return IPs when making nested function calls.
+It is only used for call and return instructions.

-All values on the stack must be of size `u32`.
+All values on the data stack must be of size `u32`.
+The SP register increments and decrements in steps of 1 (not 4) for each `u32` value pushed or popped.

 ## Binary program format
 The rexlang binary program format is a compact and machine-friendly representation of a program as it appears in program memory.

-This binary format is a byte-aligned stream so that statements are fully addressable at the byte offset without requiring bit offsets.
+This binary format is a byte-aligned stream so that instructions are fully addressable at the byte offset without requiring bit offsets.
 Great effort has been expended to make sure that this format is as efficient as possible with minimal overhead where necessary, short of turning the entire format into an unaligned bit stream of course.

 The tables below describe the legal binary formats allowed for each component of a rexlang program.